Browsed by

 Black-Throated Grey Warbler, Point Reyes Mendoza Ranch, 2019

-We’ve driven by Mendoza Ranch (B Ranch) several times in the past knowing it was a hotspot for birds, but I could never figure out how one goes about birding it.
+In the past, we’ve driven by Mendoza Ranch (B Ranch) several times knowing it was a hotspot for birds, but I could never figure out how one goes about birding it.
 Where do you park?
 Do you walk onto the ranch or the nearby area?
 Arriving this time with an experienced guide, I was finally about to put an end to this mystery.
 We were also on the hunt for a very rare Yellow-green Vireo reported that morning.

 Driving from the docks to the ranch was exciting.
 Our walkie talkies announced sightings along the way.
 A Merlin chasing a large flock of Red-winged Blackbirds with some Tricolored Blackbirds mixed in.
 I laughed at the Tricolored Blackbirds’ strangled-cat calls rising distinctively from the blur of screechy-yet-bubbly Red-winged Blackbirds.